Ur: Prehistory

 When Ur was founded, it was near the coastline of the Persian Gulf.
 Ur is thought, therefore, to have had marshy surroundings; irrigation would have been unnecessary, and the city's evident canals likely were used for transportation.
 Fish, birds, tubers, and reeds might have supported Ur economically without the need for an agricultural revolution sometimes hypothesized as a prerequisite to urbanization.

 Prehistoric Ubaid period

 Archaeologists have discovered evidence of early occupation at Ur during the Ubaid period (c.
 5500–3700 BC), a prehistoric period of Mesopotamia.
 The name derives from Tell al-'Ubaid where the earliest large excavation of Ubaid period material was conducted initially in 1919 by Henry Hall and later by Leonard Woolley.

 Later, a layer of soil covered the occupation levels from the Ubaid period.
 Excavators of the 1920s interpreted the layer of soil as evidence for the Great Flood of the Epic of Gilgamesh and Book of Genesis.
-It is now understood that the South Mesopotamian plain was exposed to regular floods from the Euphrates and the Tigris rivers, with heavy erosion from water and wind, which may have given rise to the Mesopotamian and derivative Biblical Great Flood stories.
+However, later carbon dating complicated things, as it suggested that similar layers of sediment at the sites of different Sumerian cities were from different dates.
+In either case, the South Mesopotamian plain was exposed to regular floods from the Euphrates and the Tigris rivers, with heavy erosion from water and wind, which may have given rise to the Mesopotamian and derivative Biblical Great Flood stories.